Rhetos/Impersonation/Readme.md

 Installing this package to a Rhetos web application:

-1. Add 'Rhetos.Impersonation' NuGet package, available at the [NuGet.org](https://www.nuget.org/) on-line gallery.
+1. Add 'Rhetos.Host.AspNet.Impersonation' NuGet package, available at the [NuGet.org](https://www.nuget.org/) on-line gallery.
-2. Extend the Rhetos services configuration (at `services.AddRhetosHost`) with the impersonation service: `.AddImpersonation()`
+2. Extend the Rhetos services configuration (at `services.AddRhetosHost`) with the impersonation service: `.AddImpersonation()`.
 3. Extend the application with new endpoints : `.UseRhetosImpersonation()` in the `Startup.Configure` method.
 It is important to call `.UseRhetosImpersonation()` before `.UseEndpoints()`.

 Configure impersonation options in `AddImpersonation` delegate parameter.